 Some patients need to address and treat several underlying conditions that affect the fallen arch such as diabetes, obesity and high blood pressure.
 Some patients may also be required to avoid certain physical activities such as high-impact sports, running, or anything that puts excessive pressure on one’s feet.

-What to Look for When Choosing the Best Shoes for Flat Feet
+Things To Look For When Choosing Good Shoes for Flat Feet

 What are the best shoes for flat feet?
 For a majority of flat-feet cases, simply buying the right kind of footwear is the key to walking and feeling better.
 It is a simple yet effective way of addressing the health demands of most people experiencing the said conditions.
 People diagnosed with having flat feet or fallen arches need to invest in the right pair of shoes to help them move better and avoid making their conditions even worse.
 The following shoe features should be taken into account before buying the best type of shoes: